Satharus/satharus.github.io/about.md

 ## About Me

-A little bit about myself: My real name is Ahmed Elmayyah(AKA Satharus in some places), I’m a senior computer systems student at Ain Shams University, cybersecurity enthusiast and researcher, and a strong supporter of free/libre software and decentralisation.
+A little bit about myself: My real name is Ahmed Elmayyah(AKA Satharus in some places), I graduated from the Faculty of Computer and Information Sciences, Computer Systems Department, Ain Shams University in July 2021.
+I'm a cybersecurity enthusiast and researcher, tinkerer, and a strong supporter of free/libre software and decentralisation.
 I currently work as a DFIR Engineer at [Cyber Castle](https://www.cybercastle.io).
 Sometimes I do purple-teaming too.
 I am also an [eCRE](https://www.elearnsecurity.com/certification/ecre/).

 I was born in Egypt and grew up in the town of Cumbernauld in Scotland.
 My family moved back to Cairo -where I am currently living- when I was around 10.